Moddable-OpenSource/moddable/examples/commodetto/readme.md

 ![](https://www.moddable.com/assets/commodetto-gifs/image-frames.gif)

 The `image-frames` example shows an animated flag.
-It demonstrates how to render an animated GIF.
+It demonstrates how to render an animated GIF converted to a lightweight color cell encoded stream.

 ***